 RECRUIT MORE VOLUNTEERS THAN YOU THINK YOU NEED

 Talk to the people at your church who love kids.
 And ask lots of questions.
 Don’t look for 3 people to stay up all night.
-Look for people who would love to play games.
-And a few who would be great at leading the games.
-Someone to sit at the check-in table.
-A couple of people to come in at 11 pm and make Breakfast.
-Find a few people for the clean up.
+Look for people who love to play games, and a few others who would be great at leading the games.
+Find someone to sit at the check-in table, a couple people to come in at 11 pm and make breakfast, and a few people for the clean up.

 BREAK YOUR NIGHT INTO SHIFTS